The last month of the summer,

 UV index

-September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+March through September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for average individuals.

-Note: The average daily UV index of 12 in August transform into the following instructions:
+Note: An average UV index of 12 in August transforms into this advice: